Requirements to Study in Japan from Nepal: Visa Application Guide 2025

 Timeline: 3-6 months prior

-Depending on the chosen university, you may be required to take different exams and asked for interviews.
+Depending on the chosen university, you may be required to take different exams and be asked for interviews.
 Some institutions may require you to travel to Japan for this, so check early on.
 Prepare yourself beforehand to ensure your best performance.

 Step 6: Complete Enrollment and Finalise Details

-Timeline: 1-3 months prior to departure
+Timeline: 1-3 months before departure

 After receiving the Letter of Admission from the university (or any educational institution), pay your tuition fees and finalise accommodation.
 Plan and confirm your travel and arrival dates in Japan.